Public Access Rights of an Assistance Dog

 • Quarantined areas

 Assistance Dogs are a necessary aid to allow a person with a disability to engage in their community.
-You wouldn’t ask someone who requires a walking stick to leave it at the door.
+You wouldn’t ask someone who needs a walking stick to leave it at the door.

 What are your rights and what can you expect as a proprietor?

 You are legally allowed to ask for some documentation showing that the Assistance Dog is qualified, accredited, and serving the person they are with.
 We encourage you to do this, but ask that you do so with sensitivity and respect.
-An Assistance Animal will have a jacket with branding from the organisation that qualified them.
-You can expect the dog to be clean, well maintained, very well behaved, and highly obedient to their handler.
+An Assistance Animal will have a jacket with branding from the organisation that qualified it – a photo of Assistance Dogs Australia’s jacket on a dog is included as an example below.
+You can expect the dog to be clean, well maintained, very well behaved, and highly obedient to its handler.

 How should you interact with the Assistance Dog?